sh1ura/daily-puzzle-solver/codes/readme.md

 ## Algorithm

 * The solver finds a solution by blute-force search with recursive algorithm.
-* The checker traverses the all possible piece arrangement, then check the result (position of vacant grids) to count the number of solutions for each month/date.
+* The checker traverses the tree of all possible piece arrangement, then check the result (position of vacant grids) to count the number of solutions for each month/date.